MIPPL/nephele-org-website/public/content/developers/docs/transactions/index.md

 - `to` – the receiving address (if an externally-owned account, the transaction will transfer value.
 If a contract account, the transaction will execute the contract code)
 - `signature` – the identifier of the sender.
 This is generated when the sender's private key signs the transaction and confirms the sender has authorized this transaction
 - `nonce` - a sequentially incrementing counter which indicates the transaction number from the account
-- `value` – amount of ETH to transfer from sender to recipient (denominated in WEI, where 1ETH equals 1e+18wei)
+- `value` – amount of NEPH to transfer from sender to recipient (denominated in WEI, where 1ETH equals 1e+18wei)
 - `input data` – optional field to include arbitrary data
 - `gasLimit` – the maximum amount of gas units that can be consumed by the transaction.
 The [EVM](/developers/docs/evm/opcodes) specifies the units of gas required by each computational step
 - `maxPriorityFeePerGas` - the maximum price of the consumed gas to be included as a tip to the validator